Coroners or Inquests

 R v Trevino Bodden (Grand Cayman) appealing for Bodden in his constitutional challenge and tariff hearing before the Grand Court of the Cayman Islands regarding the new life tariff system for life sentence prisoners (April 2017)

-R v H & Ors: Successfully represented an individual charged with vat fraud and deception by negotiating a suspended sentence and no proceeds of crime liability(Sept 2017)
+R v H & Ors: Successfully represented an individual charged with vat fraud and deception by negotiating a suspended sentence and no proceeds of crime liability.

-Representing a client in a multi-jurisdictional fraud & bribery investigation in Ireland, UK and USA involving the DOJ, SEC, NCA & Garda (ongoing)
+Successful representation client in a multi-jurisdictional fraud & bribery investigation in Ireland, UK and USA involving the DOJ, SEC, NCA & Garda

-R v Denis Light - successful reduction in sentence on fraud conviction before the NI Court of Appeal on grounds of exceptionality (September 2017)
+R v Denis Light - successful reduction in sentence on fraud conviction before the NI Court of Appeal on grounds of exceptionality.

 R v Keenan - successful defence of accused on murder charge (December 2017) (R v John Paul Patrick Keenan COL10484)

-R v McKenna – successful acquittal of police custody sgt charged with gross negligence manslaughter at criminal trial (Sept 2018) retained by police Federation on behalf of the officer & follow up disciplinary proceedings
+R v McKenna – successful acquittal of police custody Sgt charged with gross negligence manslaughter after 6 week jury trial

 R v F - acquittal of serving police detective on charges of misconduct in public office (March 2018) and successful representation before PSNI Disciplinary panel resulting in withdrawal of all charges